SalesforceLabs/Govuk-GDS-Components/README.md

 ## Create the GDS experience cloud

  - run `scripts/createCommunity.sh`
  - Wait for the community to build (you can run the command listed in the output of the previous command to check the status)
  - It should take no longer than 1 min to create the community

 Note: This script builds two communities.
 A lightning community that is the bulk of the demo and an optional VisualForce community if the customer wants to see progressive enhancement.
-This shows the concept of what can be done when JavaScript is disabled.
+This shows what can be done when JavaScript is disabled.

 ## Deploy your source code